wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.1.10 =
+* The js.php script now allows you to load rotating testimonials.

 = 2.1.9 =
 * Fixed a PHP notice dealing with custom fields
 * Added random to the order attributes.
 It works the same as rand